 If your family does not want a new pet, that is okay.
 Sometimes, your family’s well-being is enhanced by not getting a new friend, at least not yet.
 Do what is best for everyone involved.

-Wendy Van de Poll, MS, CEOL is a certified pet loss grief coach, bestselling author, animal medium and communicator.
+Wendy Van de Poll, MS, CEOL is a certified pet loss grief coach, bestselling author, animal medium and communicator, and Certified Essence of Enneagram Practitioner.
 Through her experience and working with others she teaches folks… grief needs attention so that it can teach the profound lessons of life.
-You can reach Wendy by clicking here.
+You can reach Wendy by contacting her above.
 She also has many books on Amazon to help you on your journey.
-Her newest is Pet Loss Poems: To Heal Your Heart and Soul
+Her newest is Pet Loss Poems: To Heal Your Heart and Soul.